pivotal/docs-tap/getting-started.md

 #### A note about Application Accelerators

-The Application Accelerator Plugin of Tanzu Application Platform GUI (“Create” button on the left-side navigation bar) helps app developers and app operators through the creation and generation of application accelerators.
+The Application Accelerator Plugin of Tanzu Application Platform GUI (“Create” button on the left-side navigation bar) helps app developers and app operators create and generate application accelerators.
 Accelerators are templates that codify best practices and ensure important configuration and structures are in place from the start.

 Developers can bootstrap their applications and get started with feature development right away.
 Application Operators can create custom accelerators that reflect their desired architectures and configurations and enable fleets of developers to utilize them, decreasing operator concerns about whether developers are implementing their desired best practices.